KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\filters.py:9`

 **Description**:
-The `set_filters` method in the EeazyCRM leads module is likely designed to configure or apply specific filtering criteria, identified by `f_id`, to a set of leads, enabling users to view or manage leads based on certain conditions or parameters.
+The `set_filters` method is likely used to establish or update filters for leads in the EeazyCRM system, based on a given filter ID ('f_id').
+It is probably called by other methods or functions that need to apply specific filters to the leads data.

 ---